OSInside/kiwi/doc/source/image_description/elements.rst

 .. note::

-   It depends on the individual package design if the install_lang macro contents apply to the package or not.
+   The install_lang macro contents may or may not be applied, depending on the individual package design.

 <preferences><rpm-check-signatures>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Specifies whether package signatures should be checked or not
+Specifies whether package signatures should be checked or not.

 .. code:: xml